Quick Exit

 • Engaging in regular individual and group supervision to maintain high standards of practice and professional development.

-• Have a minimum of two years professional experience working in a counselling/therapeutic setting and/or experience working with victim-survivors of sexual harm and an understanding of associated concerns and presentations;
+• Have professional experience working in a counselling/therapeutic setting and/or experience working with victim-survivors of sexual harm and an understanding of associated concerns and presentations.

 • Have a current Working with Vulnerable People Card and be willing to obtain a National Police Check.